dsd993/Postdoc_Works/E2EAutoCorrelation_E2EDistance/README.md

 ### Requirements

-* This code requires dump files named "DumpFile.TimeStep" sorted based on atom-ids and has to be in the following format: id mol type q mass xu yu zu ix iy iz
+* This code requires dump files named "DumpFile.TimeStep" sorted based on atom-ids and has to be in the following format: "id mol type q mass xu yu zu ix iy iz"
 * xu, yu, zu refers to unwrapped coordinates

 ### Required Files